suxess-it/kubriX/METALSTACK-README.md

 ### 6. Onboard teams and applications

-In our [Onboarding-Documentation](https://github.com/suxess-it/sx-cnp-oss/blob/main/backstage-resources/docs/ONBOARDING.md) we explain how new teams and apps get onboarded on the platform in a gitops way.
+In our [App-Onboarding-Documentation](https://github.com/suxess-it/kubriX/blob/main/backstage-resources/docs/onboarding/onboarding-apps.md) and [Team-Onboarding-Documentation](https://github.com/suxess-it/kubriX/blob/main/backstage-resources/docs/onboarding/onboarding-teams.md ) we explain how new teams and apps get onboarded on the platform in a gitops way.

 ### 7. Promote apps with Kargo